marekprochazka/Seminarni_prace_2020/README.md

 ### How to run app
 Just simply download repo and run **app.py**

-### Please repport any buggs or other issues in my app on this adress:
-m.prochazka2002@gmail.com

 ### Note for english speakers
 App frontend is writen in my primary language.